4ntoine/libadblockplus-android/README.md

 This can be desired to use product's V8 (let's say Chromium) instead of built-in V8.
 Put prebuilt shared V8 library file(s) in ARCH directories and set `SHARED_V8_LIB_FILENAMES` environment variable before building.
-You can pass multiple filenames, separated with `,`.
+You can pass multiple filenames, separated with space.
 Libadblockplus is required to be linked with that library file(s).

 For example (build with Gradle):